mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   - Linyu suggests using radio to synchronize movements
   - Linyu teaches the people radio
   - Linyu and Ramne's jundwoman, Ginnu, become closer
-  - Setre takes the antidote back to the Shadestead to heal the slaves who still follow Setre
+  - Setre takes the antidote back to the Great Pavilion to heal the slaves who still follow Setre
-- Armed with listeners, they surround the Shadestead
+- Armed with listeners, they surround the Great Pavilion
   - Kip hears strange signals from Holragi on the radio